May 23, 2024

 I can remember many parts of that bike tour like they happened yesterday.
 I'm also aware that many other things from that trip are either stored deeply in my subconscious mind and/or may be in danger of being forgotten entirely.

 You turn around and it's 43 years later.
-In my mind, sometimes, I'm still that young guy who took on this trip and finished it.
-In the mirror, I'm a grandfather now.
+In my mind, sometimes, I'm still that young guy who rode all that way.
+In the mirror, I'm a grandfather now who is still riding.
 Maybe someone else cares.
 Then again, maybe not.
-Regardless, it's time to get this trip down "on paper" before the memories dissipate into oblivion.
+Regardless, it's time to get this adventure down "on paper" before the memories dissipate into oblivion.

 Fortunately, I still have all of the photos that we took and some of the postcards that were sent back home during the trip.
 There are also a few cards and letters we got from folks met along the way.
 Some souvenirs were packed away and managed to remain in pretty good condition, despite the passage of time.
 The logbooks, with brief but often detailed daily summaries, are pure gold.
 Some discipline and perseverance toward finding the time (most every day during the trip) to record events has helped me to remember what transpired along the way.